S.C. Code Regs. § § 114-4720

 6. Income Verification

 Ordinarily, the court will determine income from verified financial declarations required by the Family Court rules.
-However, in the absence of any financial declaration, or where the amounts reflected on the financial declaration may be an issue, the court may rely on suitable documentation of current earnings, preferably for at least one month, using such documents as pay stubs, employer statements, or receipts and expenses if the parent is self-employed.
+However, in the absence of any financial declaration, or where the amounts reflected on the financial declaration may be an issue, the court may rely on suitable documentation of current earnings, preferably for at least one month, using such documents as pay stubs, employer statements, receipts and expenses if the parent is self-employed, and oral testimony provided under oath.
 Verification of current earnings, whether reflected on a financial declaration or not, can be supported with copies of the most recent tax returns filed by the payer.
 Income can also be verified through the Employment Security Commission or through the State Department of Revenue.

 7. Monthly Alimony (this action)